WASP-SYSTEMS/crs_exercise/README.md

 export OPENAI_API_KEY=<your key>
 ```

+You will receive a (temporary) API key from us after you send a minimal (pseudocode) implementation to meierm@cs.uni-bonn.de.

 Now you are ready implement your agent in `minimal_crs.py`.

 **NOTE**: The only files which are relevant to you are `minimal_crs.py` and public methods of the class `AixccProject` in `project/project.py`.